paulohrpinheiro/gerablog/README.md

 pre-alpha !

+## History

-I'm using a ancestral script of this project to generate https://paulohrpinheiro.xyz.
+This project started with a script I made to generate my site https://paulohrpinheiro.xyz.

 The script is in this gist:

 https://gist.github.com/paulohrpinheiro/20130e06355fc5bffe5865ce903dce63

-Wait the beautiful code come in :)

-More some days.

 ## TODO